bor0/arrew/README.md

 Any lowercase character in a rule expression is considered a variable and will be used to match and substitute within the subsequent expressions.

+All expressions but the last are considered the hypothesis (arguments to be passed when used in a theorem), and the last one is considered the conclusion

 The syntax of specifying theorems is as follows:

 ```
 t<name> : <ruleN> <arg1> <arg2> ... <argn>
 ```

+In this case, to `<ruleN>` will be applied the corresponding arguments, be matched/unified, and the final argument in the rule will be produced as a result.

 As an example, consider a simple formal system: